What is Gastrointestinal Cancer?

-Asbestos exposure has definitively been linked to mesothelioma, lung cancer and asbestosis.
+Asbestos exposure has definitively been linked to asbestosis, mesothelioma and lung cancer.
 Could gastrointestinal cancers eventually be considered among them?
 The simple answer: possibly.
 In a study published in 2005, a clear association was demonstrated.
 A group of 726 lighthouse keepers in Norway were studied for cancer risk between 1917 and 1967 and were assessed again between 1960 and 2002.

 Among a subgroup of lighthouse keepers — a segment who ingested asbestos-tainted drinking water — the risk of some gastrointestinal cancers, specifically stomach cancer, was statistically elevated.
-The risk among this group was increased by as much as 450 percent.
 Results from this study aligned with findings from similar reports.